yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/upgrade-software.md

 When performing a database upgrade, do the following:

-- [Upgrade YugabyteDB Anywhere](../../upgrade/).
+1. [Upgrade YugabyteDB Anywhere](../../upgrade/).
 You cannot upgrade a universe to a version of YugabyteDB that is later than the version of YugabyteDB Anywhere.
 To upgrade to a more recent version of YugabyteDB, you may first have to upgrade YugabyteDB Anywhere.

-- [Review major changes in previous YugabyteDB releases](../upgrade-software-prepare/).
+1. [Review major changes in previous YugabyteDB releases](../upgrade-software-prepare/).
 Depending on the upgrade you are planning, you may need to make changes to your automation.

-- [View and import YugabyteDB releases into YugabyteDB Anywhere](./upgrade-software-install/#view-and-import-yugabytedb-releases-into-yugabytedb-anywhere).
-Before you can upgrade your universe to a specific version of YugabyteDB, verify that the release is available and, if necessary, import the release.
+1. [View and import releases](../upgrade-software-install/#view-and-import-releases).
+Before you can upgrade your universe to a specific version of YugabyteDB, verify that the release is available and, if necessary, import the release into YugabyteDB Anywhere.

-- [Upgrade a universe](./upgrade-software-install/#view-and-import-yugabytedb-releases-into-yugabytedb-anywhere).
+1. [Upgrade a universe](../upgrade-software-install/#upgrade-a-universe).
 Perform a rolling upgrade on a live universe deployment.